zacharylazzara/COVID-19_Hotspot-Map/README.md

 **Main Features:**
 - View estimated number of active COVID-19 cases per city
 -	See a heat map of active Canadian COVID-19 cases
--	View a cities within the pronvince includes their associated risk scores, and search for your city
+-	View a leaderboard of the worst hit cities and provinces (includes their associated risk scores)
 -	View a risk score for your location

 **iOS Services and Functionality:**
-- List
-- Gesture
 -	CoreData
-- VStack, HStack and ZStack
--	WatchOS
+-	Widget
 -	Location Services
 -	Views
 -	NavigationView